Pipas/LinuxConfig/README.md

 ## Pre-requesites

-To start clone this repository in your home directory
+To start, clone this repository in your home directory

 ```shell
 git clone https://github.com/Pipas/Dotfiles .dotfiles